 The 10 Principles of Intuitive Eating

-I am going to also go more in depth on these later.
-But the 10 principals (which are in the book) are:
+I go more in depth on the 10 principals of Intuitive Eating but they are:

 - Reject the diet mentality